 Bottle and Inline Water Filters

 The best bottle and inline water filters, reviewed and curated by the Trailspace community.
-The latest review was added on June 28, 2018.
+The latest review was added on May 31, 2022.
 Stores' prices and availability are updated daily.

 Recent Bottle/Inline Water Filter Reviews

 It does filter water, but the whole design is poorly thought out and low functioning.
 It is the least practical item of travel gear I own.
 The design is so unbelievably poor I’m amazed they got it through R&D. It leaks constantly, it’s bulky and heavy, the strap isn’t even designed to make it easy to carry, the whole thing is so poorly thought out it beggars belief.
 Does the filter work?
 Yes, it filters out bacteria and viruses.
 I used it for 10 days on Jordan tap water and had no issues… Full review

 The Aquamira Red Line filter blocks 99% of bacteria and microbes, plus 99% of viruses.
 Handy for dipping in the stream on the trail and drinking immediately Aquamira Red Filter Bight that Valve!* Well—the bite valve came off the filter and I had to futz with it to put it back on the filter.
 May be a hazard of bite valves in general.
 Was told about Aquamira filter systems by a veteran mountaineer friend.
 He found it the most efficient way of staying supplied with water in the backcountry.
 Last… Full review

 Katadyn BeFree 0.6L